 Background and Process:

 In early 2019, a Community Development Plan (CDP) Steering Committee was appointed and convened to guide the process to update components of the Town's CDP and develop a new 2021-2036 Plan.
 The Town hired JM Goldson, LLCconsultants to help with a Needs Assessment (Phase I), as well as the Phase II goal setting, development of implementation strategies, and completion of a final 15-year Community Development Plan Update for the Town.

 Phase I of the CDP Update, completed in 2019 and early 2020, included development by the community of a Vision Statement and Needs Assessment.Here are the Main Takeaways from the research and public engagement process conducted during Phase 1 in 2019.
 The complete Phase 1 Materials are below.

 Click hereto review slides summarizing CDP work completed in Phase I during 2019.
 This presentation was given to the Ipswich Rotary in March, 2020.

-Phase II: The Phase I Vision Statement and Needs Assessment, as well as components of the 2003 and 2008 CDP Updates, will be incorporated into the Phase II process, which was begun in February 2020.
-The Town has hired JM Goldson, LLC consultants to guide the Town with CDP goal setting, development of implementation strategies, and completion of a final 2020-2035 Community Development Plan for the Town.
+Phase II: The Phase I Vision Statement and Needs Assessment, as well as components of the 2003 and 2008 CDP Updates, have been incorporated into the Phase II process, which was begun in February 2020 and proceeded through the year.
+Click here for the timeline for Phase II.

 The 2003 Ipswich Community Development Planwas developed under the guidance of the Town’s Growth Management Steering Committee and the Department of Planning & Development.
 The Plan was adopted by the Planning Board on July 24, 2003, and accepted by the Board of Selectmen on September 15, 2003.
 On October 20, 2003 the Ipswich Special Town Meeting accepted both the Plan and a process for its implementation, including: